This spot has been added by

 Shelly Beach is one of the very best places in New South Wales to spot the iconic Eastern blue groper.

-In deeper areas, you can be surprised to find dusky flatheads (often well camouflaged under the sand), the Port Jackson shark, or wobbegongs.
-The smooth toadfish is very commonly found near the beach.
+In deeper areas, you can be surprised to find Dusky flatheads (often well camouflaged under the sand), the Port Jackson shark, or Wobbegongs.
+The Smooth toadfish is very commonly found near the beach.
 There are more than 60 fish species in total that can be seen at this spot!

 Fan-bellied leatherjacket at Shelly Beach

-Fan-bellied leatherjacket appreciates relatively deep seagrass meadows.
+Fan-bellied leatherjacket is usually spotted in relatively deep seagrass meadows.

 Shelly Beach is very popular with snorkelers and divers.
 However, outside of the summer season, it is recommended to wear a suit to protect yourself from the cold.